 Is a per-signal approach that can clutter a model with multiple To File blocks attached to individual signals.

-Creates a separate MAT-file for each To File block, compared to the one MAT-file used by logging to persistent storage.
+Creates a separate MAT-file for each To File block, instead of the single file created when you log to persistent storage.

 Specify the kinds of logging to perform (for example, signal logging and output logging) and the variable names for the logging data.